ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 author: CrystalOnScript
 ---

 Use AMP's well-tested, cross-browser compatible and accessible components anywhere on the web with Bento AMP.
 Bento AMP allows you to use AMP components in non-AMP pages without needing to commit to fully valid AMP!
-Bento allows you to take components and place them in implementations with frameworks and CMSs that don't support AMP.

-Bento AMP enables you to insert highly performant and tested web components, such as carousels and media embeds, anywhere you need.
-Developers can use Bento components for one-off cases, such as adding a carousel to an otherwise non-AMP page.
-Bento lets you test out AMP components to see if the path to valid AMP is right for your use case.
+You can take these components and place them in implementations with frameworks and CMSs that don't support AMP.
+Bento also lets you test out AMP components to see if the path to valid AMP is right for your use case.

 [tip type="important"]
  Bento is only available [experimentally](../learn/experimental.md).
 Read our [Blog Post](TODO) for information on future plans and how to get involved!